Moss & Co is 33 this January.

 Down with the Sunday rag

-So to the modern era.
-It started with fear and ended in adjustment, grudging acceptance, and in one sense a fresh start.
+Our next phase started with fear and ended in adjustment, grudging acceptance, and in one sense a fresh start.
 The fear was that rising costs and falling hourly rates were a formula for failure.
-The Strand was ever more expensive, ever more difficult to make ends meet.
+The Strand offices were ever more expensive, ever more difficult to make ends meet.
 The standards stayed up but took much supervising.
 There were office politics to deal with.
-Disputes between fee earners and the ever-increasing drum beat of the populist campaign run by press and politicians alike against “fat cat” legal aid lawyers.
+Disputes between fee earners and the relentless and ever-increasing drum beat of the populist campaign run by press and politicians alike against “fat cat” legal aid lawyers.

 Bridge House